flutter/packages/packages/interactive_media_ads/CONTRIBUTING.md

 ```

 The other classes/enums included in the app-facing interface are typically exported from the
 platform interface.
-A Data class being a good example of a class that is exported.
+A data class being a good example of a class that is exported.

 ### Platform Interface